qdtich/Zabbix-Template-Export/README.md

-some utilities for Zabbix automation
+some scripts for Zabbix automation, wrote by myself